 Everyone between the ages of 14 and 64 who meets the basic conditions for citizenship must take the Canadian Citizenship Test.

-The test is usually in written form, and it tests what you know about Canada.
+The test is usually in written form and assesses your knowledge of Canada.
 On occasion, an oral interview with a citizenship officer is required.

 Preparation

-The first step of preparing for your citizenship test lies in setting an appointment.
-A day and time will be automatically chosen for you soon after you sign up, but if this time and date doesn’t work for you, you can contact the CIC (Citizenship and Immigration Canada), and they will reschedule you.
+The first step in preparing for your citizenship test is to set an appointment.
+A day and time will be automatically chosen for you soon after you sign up, but if this time and date don’t work for you, you can contact the CIC (Citizenship and Immigration Canada), and they will reschedule you.

 What to Bring With You to the Test

-Although it may seem obvious, make sure that you got a good night’s sleep and that you eat prior to taking the test.
+Although it may seem obvious, ensure that you get a good night’s sleep and eat before taking the test.

 After the Test